SuhajAhmed/Ecommerce-Sales-Analysis/README.md

-# 📊 Ecommerce Sales Analysis - Excel Dashboard
+# 📊 E-commerce Sales Analysis - Excel Dashboard

 ## 🚀 Project Overview
 This project provides an in-depth analysis of eCommerce sales performance using **Microsoft Excel**.
 It includes key insights on **sales trends, profit margins, order quantities, and category-wise performance**, presented in a visually engaging dashboard.